WheteThunger/MonumentAddons/README.md

 - `maprofile clear <name>` -- Removes all entities from the specified profile.
 - `maprofile moveto <name>` -- Moves the entity you are looking at to the specified profile.
 - `maprofile install <url>` -- Installs a profile from a URL.
+  - You may replace the URL with simply the profile name if installing from https://github.com/WheteThunger/MonumentAddons/tree/master/Profiles.
+For example, `maprofile install OutpostAirwolf`.

 ## Configuration